Crisis Assessment and Intervention When Trauma Strikes:

-*Registration fee includes a copy of Michael J. Schultz, Ed.D. new book released in collaboration with CWLA titled, Systems Consultation When Trauma Strikes: Stories of Hope, Collaboration, and Change.
+*Registration fee includes an electronic copy of Michael J. Schultz, Ed.D. book released in collaboration with CWLA titled, Systems Consultation When Trauma Strikes: Stories of Hope, Collaboration, and Change.

 Training CEUs for CWLA Members $25; for Non-Members $35

 Eight (8) Continuing Education Units (CEUs) are available for the four training sessions, provided through NASW – Washington State Chapter.
+Licensed Social Workers, Marriage and Family Therapists, and Mental Health Counselors are eligible.
+Provider number is #1975-176.
 Participants must submit session evaluations and quizzes to receive CEUs.

 Training Location: The training will be virtual using the Zoom platform.
 Zoom links will be sent out once participants have registered for the training.

-Questions regarding registration should be directed to Samantha Carter at firstname.lastname@example.org.
+Questions regarding registration should be directed to Julie Brite at firstname.lastname@example.org.
 Questions regarding the training content should be directed to Julie Collins at email@example.com.